Userscript Safety Guide

 -

-Test in a sandbox: Run the script in a virtual machine or isolated environment to monitor its behavior.
+Test in a sandbox: Run the script in a virtual machine or isolated browser environment to monitor its behavior.

 -

 Monitor script behavior: Watch for any unusual activity in your browser, such as slowdowns or pop-ups.
+Especially on sites the script can access.

 Clippy wants you to stay safe.